Hits since 2023-09-15 14:33:06:

 May 2023

 • I've been making some changes to SAM.
 I hope to tell you about them soon.
 And I have made a few changes to my SourceForge project page for SAM.
-My goal is to prepare and upload a tarball for a lite version of SAM.
+My goal is to prepare and upload a archive for a lite version of SAM.

 I'll keep you posted.